 - The appropriate SANs for the remaining domains (for example, enterpriseenrollment.mycompany2.com, enterpriseenrollment.mycompany3.com, and so on).

 Create a canonical name (CNAME) record in your DNS and map the address of your SSL certificate (enterpriseenrollment.mycompany.com) to autodisc.xm.cloud.com.

 When a Windows device user enrolls using a UPN, the Citrix enrollment server:

 - Provides the details of your Citrix Endpoint Management server.

 - Instructs the device to request a valid certificate from Citrix Endpoint Management.

 At this point, you can enroll all supported devices.
-Proceed to the next section to prepare to deliver resources to devices.
+Go to the next section to prepare to deliver resources to devices.